-The School Board authorizes the superintendent or superintendent's designee to require students to attend an alternative education program consistent with the provisions of this section after (i) written notice to the student and the student's parent that the student will be required to attend an alternative education program and (ii) notice of the opportunity for the student or the student's parent to participate in a hearing to be conducted by the superintendent or the superintendent's designee regarding such placement.
-If the student or parent wants to participate in a hearing regarding the placement, the student or parent must notify the superintendent or superintendent's designee within \\\\ days of receiving the written notice of the student's assignment to the alternative education program.
+The School Board authorizes the superintendent or superintendent's designee to require students to attend an alternative education program consistent with the provisions of the previous paragraph after (i) written notice to the student and the student's parent that the student will be required to attend an alternative education program and (ii) notice of the opportunity for the student or the student's parent to participate in a hearing to be conducted by the superintendent or the superintendent's designee regarding such placement.
+If the student or parent wants to participate in a hearing regarding the placement, the student or parent must notify the superintendent or superintendent's designee within five (5) days of receiving the written notice of the student's assignment to the alternative education program.
 The decision of the superintendent or superintendent's designee regarding such alternative education placement is final unless altered by the Board upon written petition by the student or student's parent for a review of the record by the School Board.
-Such petition must be received by the superintendent or superintendent's designee within \\\\ days after receiving written notice of the decision after the hearing.
+Such a petition must be received by the superintendent or superintendent or superintendent or superintendent or superintendent's designee within five (5) days after receiving written notice of the decision after the hearing.